Alumni Weekend Events

 A Toast to International House: Around the World Wine Tasting

 Join International House for the annual Around the World wine tasting to mark the 93rd year of Welcoming the World, Championing Diversity.
 International alumni, International House staff, current graduate student fellows, and the Alumni Club of Chicago will cohost this year’s wine tasting.
 This time-honored reception will teach guests about wines from select regions across the globe while they enjoy food and music.
-Separate ticket required ($25 per person).
-Attendees are encouraged to register in advance.
-Must be 21 or older to attend; government-issued ID required for entry.
 Last call for this event will be at 1:15 p.m.

 Saturday, May 2